SesatGuy/mysticSwap/README.md

 It's because ___________.
 This thing suck anyway.

 # Features
-* Store orders in Json
-* Everything is simple
+This exchange is very lightweight

 * Price in USD
+* Basic security and foolproof
+* Work on every cryptocurrencies
+* Stored in Json
-* Can toggle if the coins is for Buy/Sell of Buy only
+* Can toggle between Buy/Sell and Buy only for each coins
-* Foolproof
-* Basic Secure Admin Page

 # Exchange
 * Reddcoin (RDD)